simplisticated/Sensitive/README.md

 ##How To Get Started

-- Copy content of `Source` folder to your project.
+- Copy content of `Sensitive` folder to your project.

 or